RenderKit/ospray/README.md

 **Option 2: separate app/worker launches**

 The second option is to explicitly launch the app on rank 0 and worker ranks on the other nodes.
-This is done by running 'ospray\_mpi\_worker' on worker nodes and the application on the display node.
+This is done by running `ospray_mpi_worker` on worker nodes and the application on the display node.
 Here's the same example above using this syntax:

 ``` {.cpp}